changhaz/Email-Service/README.md

 The goal of this project is to create a service that accepts the necessary information and sends emails.

-One pre-defined requirement of this email service is, it should provide an abstraction between two different email service providers: if one of the service provider goes down, this email service can quickly failover to a different provider without affecting users.
+One pre-defined requirement for this email service is, it should provide an abstraction between two different email service providers.
+If one of the service provider goes down, this email service can quickly failover to a different provider without affecting users.